MrTwisT007/treasurehackhunt2025/README.md

 # De/Obfuscator usage
 The de/obfuscator takes a file and depending on input arguments will create an obfuscated or deobfuscated output.
 It actually has more functionality than was used in the hunt itself and can be used standalone.

-<font color="red">WARNING!
+<font color="red">**WARNING**!
 Obfuscated files created by the obfucator may be interpreted as malicious files by security software!
 Do not run the obfuscator on any machine with any enterprise security software</font>

 The usage is:
 `obfus.x INPUT_FILENAME OUTPUT_FILENAME PADDING SCHEME EXTRA`: